We may earn money or products from the companies mentioned in this post.

 Standing/Balance Creates physical & mental balance, forces concentration, strengthens muscles Falling Mountain, Tree, Dancer, 1/2 moon, triangle, Warriors I-III, side angle, reversed side angle, chair pose, squat, standing straddle, Eagle, windmill

 Inversions allows for heart above the head, improved circulation, focusing, calming energizing Neck injury, heart conditions, glaucoma Plow pose, shoulder stand, head stand, hand stand, legs up the wall pose, down dog, dolphin, crow, child, bridge

 I want to be very clear that practicing ONLY the yoga postures, is ok.
 But what’s good, better or best?
 You will never get the full benefits of Yoga while ignoring the other limbs of yoga.
 If your teacher is not integrating the other limbs into your yoga class, I suggest you might want to seek out another teacher to fully explore all that yoga philosophy has to offer.

-Asana practice is best used to calm the body in order to prepare for Pranayama, which then prepares your mind for meditations.
-THIS is where you see the full benefit of a calmer and more peaceful life.
-Movement is a great thing, but Yoga is SO MUCH MORE.
+Asana practice is best used to calm the body in order to prepare for Pranayama, which then prepares your mind for meditation.
+This is where you see the full benefit of a calmer and more peaceful life.
+Movement is a great thing, but Yoga is so much more.

 Exercise: Practice yoga every day for a week.
 It doesn’t have to be long or even replace a workout.
 Try just 10 minutes a day.
 Include all categories described above, ending with inversion and corpse pose.
 Note how the addition of this practice enhances your life.